haydenw2005/Java-Marketplace/README.md

 - **Functionality:** Provides utility methods for writing purchase history and product information to CSV files.
 - **Testing:** JUnit tests cover methods related to writing purchase history and product information to CSV files.
 - **Relationships:** Used by the `Marketplace` class to export data to CSV.

-### Marketplace

-- **Functionality:** Represents the main marketplace, handling interactions between buyers, sellers, and items.
-Provides methods for importing and exporting data, managing transactions, and updating stock.
-- **Testing:** JUnit tests cover methods related to managing transactions, importing/exporting data, and updating stock.
-- **Relationships:** Uses various other classes to implement the marketplace functionality.